SuperMap/ATLab-ATLChain/README.md

 ## ATLChain

-This is an experimental system  for "BLOCKCHAIN + GIS"
+This is an experimental system  for "BLOCKCHAIN + Electronic Certification" based on fabric 1.4.3

 **0. Project struct**